eh3rrera/ocpj8-notes/07-Use-Java-SE-8-Date-Time-API/2-Work-with-dates-and-times-across-timezones-and-manage-changes.md

-#Work with dates and times across timezones and manage changes resulting from daylight savings including Format date and times values
+#Work with dates and times across time zones and manage changes resulting from daylight savings including Format date and times values
 ###Timezones
 Time zones are defined by their offset from Coordinated Universal Time (UTC) and correspond to a region in which the time is the same.